moreh-dev/transformers/examples/pytorch/README.md

 Each task can use different model architectures to train with.

+What this script does:

-This master script automatically train multiple models at once for the same task for easy comparison.
+- train multiple models at once for the same task for easy comparison.

+- records the memory and terminal outputs of each model

 This script takes into 3 arguments: